Palbociclib: Resistance to cost

 In February 2017, the National Institute for Health and Care Excellence (NICE) in the United Kingdom published a statement stating that the cost of Ibrance (approximately US$3700/28 days) did not make the added health benefits worth the cost.
 It was stated that with the side effects caused by Ibrance, it was not a cost-effective medication for NICE to endorse.
 At the time, a year's treatment with palbociclib and a drug such as fulvestrant was priced at US$106,105 (£79,650).
 In November 2017 NICE announced that, after negotiation with Pfizer, the price would be discounted, and the drug would be recommended for use.

-Brand names

-In Bangladesh it is sold under the trade name Cykin, manufactured by Genvio Pharma Limited, another available brand is Palbonix.